Six Acts Inducted into ARIA Hall of Fame at Sydney Ceremony

 Rock trio of Chris Cheney, Scott Owen, and Andy Strachan.
 Their 1998 debut album went four times platinum.
 They hold the record for most consecutive entries in triple j's Hottest 100 (1997-2006).

-ARIA chief executive Annabelle Herd said the inductees "have shaped how Australian music is heard and understood at home and around the world" and praised their "depth, diversity and enduring influence."
+ARIA chief executive Annabelle Herd said the inductees "have shaped how Australian music is heard and understood at home and around the world."

 The 2026 inductions are part of the ARIA Awards' 40th anniversary celebrations.
-The ARIA Awards ceremony will take place on November 18, 2026, at Sydney's Hordern Pavilion.
+The ARIA Awards ceremony is scheduled to take place on November 18, 2026, at Sydney's Hordern Pavilion.